- Product Registration

 Indonesian people are open for new foods and beverages, which provides wide opportunities for foreign business players.

-Following the trend of healthy lifestyle in Indonesia, the market for food supplement is growing bigger.
+Following the trend of a healthy lifestyle in Indonesia, the market for food supplements is growing bigger.

 The biggest consumer of cosmetic products in Indonesia are the people who live in big cities.